following history report of the NYC Transit Police Department was

 included bomb and terrorists threats.

-In 1980 the Vandal Squad was formed.
+the Vandal Squad was formed.
 Their mission was to

 protect the subway system from hardcore criminal acts of destruction

-like graffiti, kicking out windows and throwing seats out
+like graffiti, kicking out windows and throwing seats out of train

-its first day of patrol.
-The unit proved time and time again to
+day of patrol.
+The unit proved time and time again to be an

 criminal within the transit system.

-In 1982, the first police “sweep of the subways was
+the first police “sweep of the subways was conducted” with great

-During the 1990’s the Transit Police Department had regained
+the 1990’s the Transit Police Department had regained all of its

 accreditation under Chief William Bratton.
 The Department